 “I’m taking photos of something that I’m part of,” she explains.
 “It’s sort of like an integral part of me.”

-Indeed, Jolly’s extensive body of work—she figures there are upwards of 100,000 slides and prints in her archives—reflects a relentless urge to immerse herself in the sensual cornucopia that is the Crescent City.
-For when it comes to events involving music and the arts, as well as a broad spectrum of community-oriented activities, few Orleanians are more plugged-in than Jolly, who—despite having been in an auto accident 1996 that has impaired her mobility—maintains an active social schedule.
+Indeed, her extensive body of work, consisting of over 100,000 images (slides, negatives, prints and digital files), reflects a relentless urge to immerse herself in the sensual cornucopia that is the Crescent City.
+For when it comes to events involving music and the arts, as well as a broad spectrum of community-oriented activities, few Orleanians are more plugged-in and passionately engaged than Pat Jolly.
 All of which affords her a unique opportunity—or as she puts it, “responsibility”—to record, and thus preserve, the culture she holds dear.

 As with many natives, Jolly didn’t begin to truly appreciate the uniqueness of her hometown until moving away (she lived in Poughkeepsie, New York in the late 1960s, and Baton Rouge, Louisiana and Chicago in the 1970s).
 “I realized that we are a city with our own culture,” she once explained in an e-mail missive, “while everywhere else is an amalgamation of cultures.”